GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E06_MythNotes.md

 ## 8 days countdown on Carol

-Episode 6 is about 8 days (on screen contdowns / countup timers) with Carol's freakout race to Vegas.
+Episode 6 is about 8 days (on screen countdowns / countups / timers) with Carol's freakout race to Vegas.

 "DT typically occurs 48–72 hours after the last use of alcohol and symptoms last 1–8 days"